 Even after an opulent Thanksgiving dinner – there’s always room for dessert!
 And what is Thanksgiving without cranberries?
 Although they’re too tart to be eaten on their own, cranberries blend beautifully with other fruits and, if paired right, can make for fabulous desserts.
 And, as a healthy alternative to traditional holiday foods: Cranberries are high in vitamin C, fiber and antioxidants.

 What makes the Gingered Cranberry-Pear Cobbler super delicious?
-The lemons and fresh ginger which add an extra zing to the filling of this gorgeous cobbler which is topped off with a homey biscuit-dough crust.
+The lemons and fresh ginger, which add an extra zing to the filling of this gorgeous cobbler, is topped off with a homey biscuit-dough crust.

 Finish your Thanksgiving dinner on a sweet note — give this healthy recipe a try!

 Cook time: 40-50 minutes

 - 1/3 cup(s) pear nectar or apple juice or water

 - 8 medium pear, bosc or Bartlett, slightly underripe, peeled and cut into 1/2-inch-thick slices